 Click here for: Accommodation, Package & Admission info (1)

-At the heart of the Jondaryan Woolshed is the museum village.
+The heart of the Woolshed at Jondaryan is the museum village.
 Everything that is standing on this site is authentic from the original Jondaryan station.
 The Woolshed itself is an original sheep-shearing shed with a rich history.

 The Woolshed at Jondaryan is located half way between Toowoomba and Dalby, approximately 30 minutes from either city.
 Visitors from those cities can easily make the trip in a day.
 For visitors from Brisbane and the Gold Coast, the Woolshed is only a 2.5 hour drive.